Browser Title (65-80 characters)

 - Full or plugged-up feeling in the ear

-Your child’s healthcare provider may also take a culture of the drainage from the ear to help figure out the best treatment.
+Your child’s healthcare provider may also take a culture of the drainage from the ear to help plan the best treatment.

 - Antibiotic ear drops